dojo/dojo.io/site/source/tutorials/004_user_interactions/index.md

 In [Creating widgets](../003_creating_widgets/), we created an application that contains several widgets that render worker information.
 In this tutorial, you will add event listeners to these widgets to show additional information about an employee when clicking on the widget.

 The first step is to add the listener itself.
-In Dojo 2, event listeners get assigned like any other property passed to the rendering function, `v`.
+In Dojo, event listeners get assigned like any other property passed to the rendering function, `v`.
 Look at the `Worker` widget that is in `src/widgets`.
 Currently, the top level `DNode` has one property assigned: `classes`.

 {% instruction 'Update the object containing that property as follows.' %}